eddbase/db-imputation/README.md

 ### Single table

 Contains the imputation experiments over a single table.
 For each datasets the scripts available are **MICE_partitioned** for the optimized version, **MICE_baseline** for the baseline version.
-The folder *other systems* contains
+The folder *other systems* contains the Madlib and SystemDS versions.

+### Postgres
+For the Postgres version, generate a denormalized table using the script in the generate_dataset folder, setting the number of missing values and import the table inside Postgres.
+Then, run the script.

+#### SystemDS

+Edit line 3 and 4 of `single_table/other systems/systemds.dml` with the number of rows and columns in the dataset (60552738, 34 for flight, 84055817, 44 for retailer, ...).
+Then run it with:

+`bin/systemds systemds.dml -nvargs X=input_data.csv TYPES=cat_numerical.csv`

+### Multiple tables
+For Postgres, generate a normalized dataset setting the null quantity and import the tables inside the Postgres (truncate the previous tables if they are still in the database).